JuliaML/MLDataPattern.jl/docs/documentation/container.rst

 We hinted before that :func:`nobs` is already implemented for any subtype of ``AbstractArray``.
 This is true for arrays of arbitrary order, even higher order arrays (e.g. images).

+Let's start simple and take some random vector ``y`` as an example.
+In the case of a vector (i.e. an one-dimensional array), it is assumed that each element is an observation.

 .. code-block:: jlcon